rowanc1/lecture-python-intro/lectures/cagan_ree.md

 ## Sequel

-Another lecture {doc}`monetarist theory of price levels with adaptive expectations <cagan_adaptive>` describes an "adaptive expectations" version of Cagan's model.
+Another lecture [monetarist theory of price levels with adaptive expectations](cagan_adaptive.md) describes an "adaptive expectations" version of Cagan's model.

 The dynamics become more complicated and so does the algebra.